 (8) On receipt of notes of evidence and any maps or documents transmitted to him pursuant to subsection (7), the Minister may grant or refuse the application for restoration of the mining tenement, as he determines and whether the warden recommends the granting of the application or the refusal thereof, and may impose on a mining tenement so restored such further or other conditions as the Minister may specify.

 [Section 97A inserted by No. 100 of 1985 s.
 71; amended by No. 37 of 1993 s.
-26.]
+26; No. 39 of 2004 s.
+64.]

 98. Application for forfeiture on other grounds

-(1) Where the requirements of this Act are not being complied with in respect of the expenditure conditions applicable to an exploration licence or a mining lease, any person may apply to the warden for the forfeiture of such licence or lease as provided in this section.
+(1) Where the requirements of this Act are not being complied with in respect of the expenditure conditions applicable to an exploration licence or a mining lease, any person may apply for the forfeiture of such licence or lease as provided in this section.

 (2) An application for forfeiture under this section shall be made, during the expenditure year in relation to which the requirement is not complied with or within 8 months thereafter, in such form and manner as may be prescribed and shall be accompanied by the prescribed fee.

-(3) The application for forfeiture shall be heard in open court by the warden.
+(3) The application for forfeiture shall be heard by the warden.

 (4)(a) When the warden finds that the holder of an exploration licence or lessee of the mining lease has failed to comply with such requirements as are mentioned in subsection (1), the warden may recommend the forfeiture of such licence or lease, or impose a penalty not exceeding $10 000 as an alternative to the forfeiture or dismiss the application.